Configuration File

 Replica settings

-Litestream currently supports three types of replicas:
+Litestream supports six types of replicas:

 • "abs" replicates a database to an Azure Blob Storage container.